joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 partof: REQ-plugin_mutate-report
 ###

-The plugin shall produce a report of live mutants as *gcc compiler warnings* when commanded via the *CLI*.
+The plugin shall report mutants as *gcc compiler warnings* when commanded via the *CLI*.

+The plugin shall filter the reported mutants by the *report level*:
+ * *all*.
+All mutants are reported.
+ * otherwise.
+Alive mutants are reported.

+The plugin shall produce a *fixit hint* for each reported mutant.

 The plugin shall write the report to stderr.

-**Rationale**: This is how gcc do it.
+**Rationale**: The format of the messages are derived from how gcc output when using `-fdiagnostics-parseable-fixits`.

 ## GCC Compiler Warnings